Meet Yohan & Chris

 The funds raised go to the Charcot-Marie-Tooth Association (CMTA), whose mission is to support the development of new drugs to treat CMT, to improve the quality of life for those with CMT and ultimately to find a cure for the 3 million people worldwide who have the disease.
 From one to millions across the globe, this event’s ripple effect has been extensive and wide-spread.

 Yohan: When my Uncle first brought up the idea of organizing a CMT fundraising event centered on cycling, I was impressed by his drive to actively raise money for a cure.
 Seeing how passionate Chris was when he explained his vision of the Cycle 4 CMT, I was convinced it would be a phenomenal successful.

 Over the last eight years, the Cycle 4 CMT has shown me just how far my uncle, and all my family in Vermont are willing to go to support me in dealing with my CMT.
-After the second or third event, I decided to face my fears and try to ride a bike again.
-I wanted to show my Uncle Chris how much his effort, time and love meant to me.
+So, I faced my fears and learned to ride a bike.
+It wasn’t easy, but after a lot of time, energy and practice, I succeeded.
+Cycling has changed my life!

 Join our family.
 Join our team.
 This is not just a fundraiser; it’s a community event bringing people together to beat CMT.
 It also gives Yohan and the many others with CMT hope for a much-needed treatment, one which will stop the progression of CMT.
 To date, the Cycle 4 CMT has raised more than 1.7 million dollars for CMT research.
 Join us.
 Get involved.
 Be part of the solution.
 Participate!